-To celebrate our 10th anniversary, SCLC will review ten milestones from our work over the last decade and ten emerging directions.
+SCLC reviewed milestones during our 10th anniversary from our work over the last decade as well as emerging directions.
 We look forward to hearing your comments and suggestions, as we work towards the next decade of milestones.
 Click HERE to see the ten write-ups from our director, Dr. Steve Schroeder.

 Of the 44.5 million current smokers in the U.S., 70% say that they would like to quit.
 But without assistance, less than 5% are able to stop smoking.
 They need help from a health professional, whose advice is a powerful motivator.